The Formal Stuff (hence it’s quite formal)

-We require a non refundable deposit of $100 per person to be paid via international bank transfer at the time of booking.
+We require a non refundable deposit of 15% of the trek cost per person to be paid via international bank transfer at the time of booking.
 Please note that you are responsible for all bank charges.
 Once we receive your deposit, we will send you a booking confirmation.

 You pay the balance on arrival in Kathmandu.
 We recommend you pay using local currency (you can withdraw cash from an ATM for NPR 5,000 per transaction).
 Or with a major currency, (if not USD, we will use the current exchange rates on xe.com).